sean-beard/feed-me-api/README.md

 - Elixir v1.10.4
 - Erlang v23.1
 - NodeJS v12.18.2
+- Postgres v12.2 (needs to be v9.5 or higher)

 You can run `mix docs` to generate the documentation for this project.